DoronAzulayPrograming/Look-into-memory/README.md

 + wrapper as any cpu ( x86 )
 + scanner as any cpu ( x64 )

+After the build done successfully
++ move disassembler32.dll to wrapper bin folder
++ move smdkd.dll to scanner bin folder
++ move wrapper files in the bin folder to scanner bin folder
++ install/load the driver.

+Open SmScanner.exe

++ If you do not see any window repeat the steps again you may have missed a step
++ if you see the windows but you get error message ( driver not loaded ) you need to load/install the driver
++ if you see 2 console windows and one scanner you ready to go.!!!

 #### System Requirements

 + x64 Windows 10;